Low-dropout regulator: Power supply rejection ratio

 As an example, an LDO that has a PSRR of 55 dB at 1 MHz attenuates a 1 mV input ripple at this frequency to just 1.78 μV at the output.
 A 6 dB increase in PSRR roughly equates to an increase in attenuation by a factor of 2.

 Most LDOs have relatively high PSRR at lower frequencies (10 Hz – 1 kHz).
 However, a Performance LDO is distinguished in having high PSRR over a broad frequency spectrum (10 Hz – 5 MHz).
 Having high PSRR over a wide band allows the LDO to reject high-frequency noise like that arising from a switcher.
 Similar to other specifications, PSRR fluctuates over frequency, temperature, current, output voltage, and the voltage differential.

 Output noise

 The noise from the LDO itself must also be considered in filter design.
 Like other electronic devices, LDOs are affected by thermal noise, bipolar shot noise, and flicker noise.
-Each of these phenomena contribute noise to the output voltage, mostly concentrated over the lower end of the frequency spectrum.
+Each of these phenomena contributes noise to the output voltage, mostly concentrated over the lower end of the frequency spectrum.
 In order to properly filter AC frequencies, an LDO must both reject ripple at the input while introducing minimal noise at the output.
 Efforts to attenuate ripple from the input voltage could be in vain if a noisy LDO just adds that noise back again at the output.